-Subject to compliance with other policies in this Neighbourhood Plan or the Harrogate Local Plan, development which would bring about or contribute to the following highway improvements, as identified on the Neighbourhood Plan Policies Map, will be supported:-
+Subject to compliance with other policies in this Neighbourhood Plan or the Harrogate District Local Plan, development which would bring about or contribute to the following highway improvements, as identified on the Neighbourhood Plan Policies Map, will be supported:-

-- -Follifoot Road/A61 Junction creation of two lanes on Follifoot Road; - -Spring Lane (Westminster Drive to Yew Tree Lane) traffic calming in the form of chicanes/directional priority measures; - -Burn Bridge Road/Burn Bridge Lane traffic lights at Crimple Beck Bridge.
+- -Follifoot Road/A61 Junction creation of two lanes on Follifoot Road; - -Spring Lane (Westminster Drive to Yew Tree Lane) traffic calming in the form of chicanes/directional priority measures; - -Burn Bridge Road/Burn Bridge Lane traffic lights at Crimple Beck Bridge. - -Princess Royal Way creation of a west side pavement from Thirkill Drive Roundabout to the PROW at Swarth Hill/Walton Head Farm.